jdbctemplatemapper/jdbctemplatemapper/README.md

 ```

 ## Querying relationships
 The library provides multiple ways to query relationships.
+The query where/orderBy clauses are SQL.
 Fluent style queries allow querying of hasOne, hasMany and hasMany through (many to many using an associated table) relationships.
-The query where  and order by clauses are just SQL.
 The IDE will provide suggestions to help chain the methods.
 Turn logging on (see logging section) to see the generated queries.
 The QueryMerge class allows the results of a previous query to be merged with results of a new query.
 This comes in handy where multiple relationships need to be queried.